-Benefit Description You pay

-Organ/tissue transplants (cont.)
-Standard Option

-Limited Benefits - Treatment for breast cancer, multiple myeloma, and epithelial ovarian cancer may be provided in a National Cancer Institute - or National Institutes of Health-approved clinical trial at a Plan-designated center of excellence. \$50 per office visit; nothing at outpatient or inpatient facility

-Note: We cover related medical and hospital expenses of the donor when we cover the recipient.
+Benefit Description You pay Organ/tissue transplants (cont.)
+Standard Option National Transplant Program (NTP) - CDPHP UBI facilitates organ transplants at a CDPHP UBI \$60 per office visit approved transplant center.
+Nothing at outpatient facility Limited Benefits - Treatment for breast cancer, multiple myeloma, and epithelial ovarian cancer may be provided in a National Cancer Institute - or National Institutes of Health-approved clinical trial at a Plan-designated center of excellence.
+20% of the Plan allowance for inpatient services (calendar year deductible applies) Note: We cover related medical and hospital expenses of the donor when we cover the recipient.
 We cover donor screening tests and donor search expense for the actual solid organ donor or up to four bone marrow/stem cell transplant donors in addition to the testing of family members.
 Note: Please see Section 3 for "Services requiring our prior approval."

-Not covered: All charges

-Donor screening tests and donor search expenses, except as shown above

-• Implants of artificial organs

-Transplants not listed as covered

-Anesthesia Standard Option

-Professional services provided in - Nothing

-Hospital (inpatient)

-Hospital outpatient department Nothing

-Skilled nursing facility Nothing

-Ambulatory surgical centerOffice Nothing
+Not covered: All charges Donor screening tests and donor search expenses, except as shown above Implants of artificial organs Transplants not listed as covered Anesthesia Standard Option Professional services provided in - 20% of the Plan allowance for inpatient services (calendar year Hospital (inpatient) deductible applies) Hospital outpatient department Nothing Skilled nursing facility 20% of the Plan allowance for inpatient services (calendar year deductible applies) Ambulatory surgical center Nothing • Office